Global Entry vs TSA PreCheck: Which One Should You Choose?

 Aside from the extra $15 it’ll cost you once every five years, getting Global Entry isn’t much different than TSA PreCheck.
 Applying is straightforward, and the interview is a breeze as long as you don’t have a criminal record.

 But the last step, an in-person interview, can be a bit of a headache to actually schedule.
-The winter government shutdown caused a major backlog, and now some interviews are being canceled as Customs and Border Protection agents are sent to the southern border.
+The winter government shutdown caused a major backlog, and now some interviews have been canceled as Customs and Border Protection agents are sent to the southern border.

 And seeing as Global Entry is just $15 more, it’s an easy choice over TSA PreCheck alone.
 Just make sure you plan ahead, as you may miss out if you try to get signed up right before a big international trip.
 Once you have it, you’ll get through immigration in minutes.

-Thrifty Tip #3: If you can’t schedule a Global Entry interview as soon as you’d like, check back on the scheduling platform a few times a day to try and squeeze into a canceled slot.
+Thrifty Tip #4: If you can’t schedule a Global Entry interview as soon as you’d like, read our guide to getting an interview faster.

 TSA PreCheck and Global Entry are the two best-known airport programs, but there are some other options.